dafne-imaging/dafne/README.md

 # Dafne
 Deep Anatomical Federated Network is a program for the segmentation of medical images.
 It relies on a server to provide deep learning models to aid the segmentation, and incremental learning is used to improve the performance.
 See https://www.dafne.network/ for documentation and user information.

+## Windows binary installation
+Please install the Visual Studio Redistributable Package under windows: https://aka.ms/vs/16/release/vc_redist.x64.exe Then, run the provided installer

+## Mac binary installation
+Decompress the .zip file and run the `dafne` program from the unzipped folder.

+**Important note for Mac users:** if you download the zip file from github, the system will ask to enter security exceptions for every binary file included in the distribution, because the binaries are not signed.
+This is too much to do by hand.
+Either install Dafne from source, or temporarily disable the access control with the following procedure:
+1. Open a terminal window.
+2. Run the command `sudo spctl --master-disable` (it will ask for your password).
+3. Run Dafne once by executing the `dafne` file.
+4. Run the `calc_transforms` command as well.
+4. Re-enable the protection by running the following command in a terminal: `sudo spctl --master-enable`

 # Notes for developers

 Remember to `git push --recurse-submodules` if you change the dl folder!